/r/ukpolitics

 House of Commons Library Constituency Dashboard

 1: Robust debate is encouraged, angry arguments are not.
 This sub is for people with a wide variety of views, and as such you will come across content, views and people you don't agree with.
 Political views from a wide spectrum are tolerated here.
-Persistent engagement in antagonistic, uncivil or abusive behavior will result in action being taken against your account.
+Engagement in antagonistic, uncivil, abusive, or harassing behaviour (including personal insults or group-based attacks) will result in action being taken against your account.

 2: Anything not specifically concerning politics in the UK or geopolitics involving the UK will be removed.

-3: Submission titles should use the headline of the article (or the full, unaltered text of the Tweet) being submitted, and should be changed only where it improves clarity or is absolutely necessary.
-Changes that introduce editorialization or rhetoric will result in the submission being removed - please express your personal opinion in the comments, not the submission title.
-Please use the original publisher where possible.
+3: Link submission titles should use the headline of the article / content (or the full, unaltered text of the Tweet including the author's name) being submitted, and should be changed only where it improves clarity or is absolutely necessary.
+Please use a link to the original publisher where possible.
+Including "body text" on a link submission will result in your submission being removed.
+Your personal opinion should always be expressed in the comments - not elsewhere.

 4a: News articles older than 28 days may be removed.
 If an older article has relevance to events being discussed today, you should outline this argument in a self post that links to said article.
 On days where events move particularly fast, moderators may remove outdated news regardless of age.